charlottedinsdale/Rooms-at-The-Castle/README.md

 There will also be a 'Manage Bookings' page where authorised users can manage their current bookings and view details for previous bookings.
 This will allow users to request cancellations or updates to their stay period or number of guests etc.

 There will also be an addition to the Testimonials section, where authorised users can chose to view only their own testimonials from the carousel, so that when there is more data, the user can filter out their own testimonials more easily in order to edit or delete them as they please.

+A method for taking payments would be implemented should the site be used in the future, as it has been designed intitially for educational purposes, this was not included in the initial development phase.

 # Testing